 Job Hunting and Networking

-First, though, you have to get a job.
 It’s not always enough just to get a degree.
-If you want to earn the highest starting salary or have the most fulfilling job, there are a few things you can do to help yourself out.
+If you want to earn the highest starting salary or have the most fulfilling job, there are a few things you can do to stack the odds in your favor.

 - Update your LinkedIn profile with a professional picture and a comprehensive summary, and fill in all of the work experience and school fields to the best of your abilities.
 This is where prospective employers and recruiters will look to determine whether you’re a good fit for a job, so don’t skimp on keywords either.